 Asian shares fall as Fed minutes show data may tweak stance

-SINGAPORE (AP) — Asian markets retreated Thursday on news that most U.S. Federal Reserve officials believed the central bank would leave interest rates unchanged for the rest of the year.
-But several said their views could shift with incoming data.
+SINGAPORE (AP) — Asian markets were mostly lower on Thursday after the U.S. Federal Reserve released minutes of its meeting in March.
+While most officials believed the central bank would leave interest rates unchanged for the rest of the year, several said their views could shift with incoming data.

 This was in line with the outcome of the March 19-20 meeting, where the Fed trimmed its 2019 rate hikes outlook from two to none.